PatrickCoakley23/Angels_Breath/README.md

     * enter your username, email and password.

-From here i was able to get started on my project, install apps, create my views, models, urls etc.
+From here I was able to get started on my project, install apps, create my views, models, urls etc.

-This project it is hosted on [Heroku]( https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjwjer4BRCZARIsABK4QeUrUsqWM9q6V3aC9FczWoV80QkJn_rR-MNe3GDdz7XdQsVdGUbv3X8aAufJEALw_wcB) and i have outlined below how to deploy your project on Heroku.
+This project it is hosted on [Heroku]( https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjwjer4BRCZARIsABK4QeUrUsqWM9q6V3aC9FczWoV80QkJn_rR-MNe3GDdz7XdQsVdGUbv3X8aAufJEALw_wcB) and I have outlined below how to deploy your project on Heroku.

 ### Heroku Deployment
-To deploy a Django project to heroku, follow the steps i took below:
+To deploy a Django project to heroku, follow the steps I took below:

 1. Create a new app on the [Heroku Website]( https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjwjer4BRCZARIsABK4QeUrUsqWM9q6V3aC9FczWoV80QkJn_rR-MNe3GDdz7XdQsVdGUbv3X8aAufJEALw_wcB)
 Give it a name and set the region to whichever is applicable for your location.

 2. I used a [Postgres](https://www.postgresql.org/) database for my django app when hosted on heroku.
-In heroku i clicked the **Resources** tab and searched for Postgres in the addons.
+In heroku I clicked the **Resources** tab and searched for Postgres in the addons.
-Once added i clicked the **Settings** tab and within the **config vars** section i can access my Postgres Url.
+Once added I clicked the **Settings** tab and within the **config vars** section I can access my Postgres Url.

 3. Over in the Gitpod workspace terminal install dj_database_url, and psycopg2.